 How The Peregrine Fund is helping

-Though The Peregrine Fund doesn't work directly with Golden Eagles, our efforts in scientific research, habitat conservation, education, and community development help conserve raptors on a global scale.
+Today, The Peregrine Fund is conducting Golden Eagle monitoring and studies in the southwestern United States to learn more about the threats facing these raptors today.
+Additionally, our efforts in scientific research, habitat conservation, education, and community development help conserve raptors on a global scale.
 We also supply literature to researchers from our avian research library, which helps scientists around the world gather and share important information on raptor conservation.

 Where they live

 Golden Eagles are found in North America, Europe, and parts of Africa and Asia.
 They inhabit areas from sea level to several thousand feet in altitude.
-They are not found in heavily forested terrain, but in open areas of deserts, mountains, plateaus, and steppes, preferably where cliffs or tall forests alternate with open spaces.
+In their winter habitat in the eastern United States, they are found in heavily forested terrain, but most Golden Eagles prefer open areas of deserts, mountains, plateaus, and steppes where cliffs or tall forests alternate with open spaces.
 Like many raptor species, Golden Eagles living in the northern part of their range will migrate further south when colder temperatures set in and their food supply becomes scarcer.

 What they do